nirjhar17/functiongemma-openshift-commands/BLOG.md

 ### Step 1: Create a Workbench

+I used **Red Hat OpenShift AI** – a platform that makes AI workloads easy on Kubernetes.

 1. Log into OpenShift AI Dashboard
-2. Create a Data Science Project called "fine-tune"
+2. Create a Data Science Project: "fine-tune"
 3. Create a Workbench:
    - **Image:** PyTorch | CUDA | Python 3.12
    - **Size:** Medium